-Our Student Development staff will mentor and guide you, showing you what it takes to be an exceptional leader.
+Our Student Life staff will mentor and guide you, showing you what it takes to be an exceptional leader.
 They’ll be accessible to you.
 They’ll listen.
 They’ll offer encouragement as you learn and improve.
 Our staff members lead by example and you will too.
 At Providence, you’ll prepare to mentor others — on campus and in the future.

 Whether you’re looking to lead one day in a ministerial role, in your company, your community or your family, Providence offers many ways for you to develop into a successful leader.
 As a student, you can take on student leadership roles on Student Council (STUCO) or lead as a Resident Assistant (RA).
 If you’re a student-athlete, your hard work, team focus, positive attitude and intensity could also lead to a future role as a team captain.

 Within STUCO students can get involved in various committees including:

 - Spiritual Life Committee

 - Inter-Class Committee (elected reps from each class)

 - Global Missions Committee